itsjafer/reddit-algo-trader/README.md

 ## Changelog

 * 0.1 - Initial commit; basic trading should theoretically work but hasn't been tested on a live market
+* 0.2 - Fixed trading logic; currently runs on a live paper market as expected.

 ## TODO